-Many of us are aware that X13 and Fully variable motor failure has peaked over the last few years and there are several reasons for that.
+Many of us are aware that X13 and Fully variable motor failure has peaked over the last few years, and I'm sure there are multiple reasons for that.
 One of the reasons is fairly simple and can be traced back to two simple installation and service practices that can be easily implemented.

 - Use drip loops on wires entering the motor

-Straws are openings in the cabinet that are unsealed that “suck” moisture into the system and can cause condensation on the interior surfaces.
-These can be copper penetrations, drain port openings and electrical penetrations.
+Straws are openings in the cabinet that are unsealed and “suck” moisture into the system.
+That moisture can cause condensation on the interior surfaces.
+These “straws” can be copper penetrations, drain port openings, and electrical penetrations.

-This is a bigger factor on fan coil systems and package units than it is on furnace/coil systems because in a fan coil or package unit warm/moist air can more easily be drawn in after the coil and before the blower.
+The presence of straws is a bigger factor on fan coil systems and package units than on furnace/coil systems.
+That's because, in a fan coil or package unit, warm/moist air can more easily be drawn in after the coil and before the blower.

 Wire Drip Loops

-Anytime a wire enters a plug, board or motor it is best to either locate the connection facing down to prevent water from entering or make a drip loop before the connection point.
-This allows moisture to drip off of the wire before entering the connector or device.
+Anytime a wire enters a plug, board, or motor, it is best to either locate the connection facing down to prevent water from entering or make a drip loop before the connection point.
+That allows moisture to drip off of the wire before entering the connector or device.

 These issues have been identified as causes of X13 and ECM motor failure, and checking these two areas can be very helpful in preventing future failure.

 Thanks for the tip.
 This is going to save us a lot of problems.
 I’ve already sharing it!
 I been pulling my hair, now it makes sense.
 I’ve mentioned it at work about moisture in air handler.
 They looked at me crazy, lol.
 Can’t wait to to rub it in their faces.
 Thanks, Angel.